What assessment methods work in therapy education?

 How can we sustain consistency and transparency across modules?

 Consistency increases perceived fairness and trust.
 Publish rubrics and exemplars in every module space, ensure one source of truth for assessment communications, and run brief post‑assessment debriefs that summarise common strengths and issues before individual marks are released.
-Short orientation materials on formats, integrity, and referencing help not UK domiciled students adapt quickly.
+Short orientation materials on formats, academic integrity, and referencing help non-UK-domiciled students adapt quickly.
 Build accessibility in from the start with alternative formats, captioned or oral options, and plain‑language instructions.
-Together, these steps address the sector‑level concerns signalled by a negative tone on assessment methods and the discipline‑specific frictions around marking criteria and timetabling.
+Together, these steps address the sector‑level concerns signalled by negative sentiment on assessment methods and the discipline‑specific frictions around marking criteria and timetabling.

 How Student Voice Analytics helps you

-- Surfaces the hotspots behind assessment method concerns, cut by discipline, demographics, site and cohort, so teams can act where it matters.
+• Surfaces the hotspots behind assessment method concerns, broken down by discipline, demographics, site and cohort, so teams can act where it matters.

 Request a walkthrough